extra-p/extrap-gpr/README.md

 ## Notes:

-* create a new side panel for the measurement point selection and cost analysis

-* the user needs to specify which variable is the number of processes, as we use it to calculate the cost, cost = runtime * nr_processes = core hours

 * we need to identify how many and which points are available atm
-    * not enough for modeling
+    * not enough for modeling -> advice finishing the lines of 5 points for each parameter
-    * enough for modeling
-    * enough for starting adding points using the generic strategy
+    * enough for modeling -> advice additional points from the matrix of possible points (decide based on estimated cost from our created model)
-    * enough to use gpr strategy

 ### Generic Strategy